phoenixframework/phoenix/guides/scopes.md

 * `schema_table` - the name of the table where the foreign key points to.

-## Implementing a custom scope
+* `test_data_fixture` - a module that is automatically imported into the context test file.
+It must have a `NAME_scope_fixture/0` function that returns a unique scope struct for context tests, in this case `user_scope_fixture/0`.

+* `test_login_helper` - the name of a function that is registered as [`setup` callback](https://hexdocs.pm/ex_unit/ExUnit.Callbacks.html#setup/1) in LiveView / Controller tests.
+The function is expected to be imported in the test file.
+Usually, this is ensured by putting it into the `MyAppWeb.ConnCase` module.

-While the `mix phx.gen.auth` automatically generated scope for the applications, scopes can also be defined manually.
-This can be useful, for example, to retrofit an existing application with scopes.
+While the `mix phx.gen.auth` automatically generates a scope, scopes can also be defined manually.
+This can be useful, for example, to retrofit an existing application with scopes or to define scopes that are not tied to a user.

-For this example, we will implement a custom scope that gives each session their own scope.
-While this might not be useful in most real-world application as created resources would be inaccessible as soon as the session ends, it is a good example to understand how scopes work.
+For this example, we will implement a custom scope that gives each session its own scope.
+While this might not be useful in most real-world applications as created resources would be inaccessible as soon as the session ends, it is a good example to understand how scopes work.

 First, let's define our scope module `lib/my_app/scope.ex`: